auralous/auralous/README.md

 > Music is always better when we listen together

-Auralous is a free project that lets you play & listen to music in sync with friends in public or private stories.
+Auralous is a free project that lets you play & listen to music in sync with friends in group sessions.

 Auralous currently supports streaming music on [YouTube](https://www.youtube.com/) and [Spotify](https://www.spotify.com/).
 We hope to add support for [Apple Music](https://www.apple.com/apple-music/) soon.